Koss86/tokyobash/README.md

 In the root of the tokyobash repository, there are 3 commands to use:

-  -`make` :Will compile the tokyobash binary and place it in `repo_location/tokyobash/bin`.
+  -`make` Will compile the tokyobash binary and place it in `repo_location/tokyobash/bin`.

-  -`make install` :Will compile tokyobash and copy the config file to `~/.config/tokyobash` if one is not already present.
+  -`make install` Will compile tokyobash and copy the config file to `~/.config/tokyobash` if one is not already present.

-  -`make install prefix=custom/path` :Will compile tokyobash, copy config file, then copy tokyobash to `prefix/bin`.
+  -`make install prefix=custom/path` Will compile tokyobash, copy config file, then copy tokyobash to `prefix/bin`.

 #### No Make